 7. Newspaper Soccer Balls

 Upcycle some old newspapers into soccer balls for a crafty eco-friendly project.
 It’s a great way to teach kids about recycling while crafting.
+Explore more Christmas crafts for preschoolers to keep the creative fun going.

 8. Q-Tip Painted Basketballs